vincentchachere/virtual-machine/README.md

 ### Tip

--  If you want to SAVE your FREE $200 CREDITS, be sure to DELETE ALL your RESOURCES and RESOURCE GROUPS AFTER you FINISH!
+-  If you want to save your free $200 credits, be sure to delete all your resources and resource groups after you finish!